 Ropa vieja is the national dish of Cuba.
 It’s somewhat amusing as it can be difficult to find beef in Cuba, as much of it goes to the resorts and tourist restaurants.

-Ropa Vieja means old clothes but this Cuban food is a stew with beef chunks slowly cooked till they shred, together with tomatoes and onions.
+Ropa Vieja means old clothes but this popular food in Cuba is a stew with beef chunks slowly cooked till they shred, together with tomatoes and onions.

 A pork chop is filled with ham and cheese, then passed in beaten eggs and breadcrumbs and fried.
 The result is a heavy perfection.